 John Johnny Dance Academy

-John Johnny teaches the old school funky street dance in Marlow.
-John Johnny is committed and passionate about dancing with over 25 years in this Industry and is always helping young kids reach their full potential by boosting self-esteem, whilst developing core strength and fitness.
+John Johnny teaches the old school funky street dance.
+John Johnny is committed and passionate about dancing with years of experience in this Industry and is always helping young kids reach their full potential by boosting self-esteem, whilst developing core strength and fitness.
 John Johnny dance academy teaches Nursery ages, Ks1,Ks2 and also working with Special needs and disabled students on an enrichment course in various locations.

 John Johnny offers private dance classes.

 Your students may have a disability but they also have so much ability!

 Your new students are people.
 Some may have the heart and mind of a child, but do not treat them as such.
 Treat them as you might treat others their age and as you would want someone to treat you.
 Do this, and you’ll be off to a great start.

 Running a special needs dance class is similar to any other dance class with only a few slight differences.

 We start with an uncomplicated series of stretches, warming up our head and arms, then sitting down in a straddle to reach for one side, then the other, to the middle, and then a pike stretch with pointed feet and flexed feet, and we finish with a butterfly stretch.